drtjwalton/drtjwalton.github.io/_pages/poetry.md

 }
 </style>

-## The Poetry of Mathematics
 <div class="row">
 	<p>
-	Mathematicians often talk about the <i>beauty</> of mathematics.
-This project explores this statement through <a href="https://en.wikipedia.org/wiki/Erasure_(artform)>erasure poetry</p>, with current mathematical texts as the source material.
+	Mathematicians often talk about the "<i>beauty</i> of mathematics".
+This project explores this statement through <a href="https://en.wikipedia.org/wiki/Erasure_(artform)>erasure poetry</a>, with current mathematical texts as the source material.
 	</p>
 </div>